Maserati: Crisis years

 Meanwhile, the 1973 oil crisis put the brakes on the ambitious expansion of Maserati; demand for fuel-hungry sports cars and grand tourers shrank drastically.
 Austerity measures in Italy meant that the domestic market contracted by 60–70%.
 All of the main Italian GT car manufacturers were heavily affected, having to lay off workers in order to empty lots of unsold cars.
 Maserati received the hardest blow, as its home market sales accounted for over half of the total—in contrast with Ferrari's 20%.
 In this situation, the only Maserati automobile that continued to sell in appreciable numbers was the small-displacement Merak.

 In 1974, with the 1973–75 recession at its climax, things took a turn for the worse.
 Citroën went bankrupt and its incorporation into PSA Peugeot Citroën begun.
 The year closed with domestic sales tumbling from 1973's 360 to 150 units, and losses exceeding the share capital.

 On 22 May 1975, a press release from Citroën management abruptly announced Maserati had been put into liquidation.
 The workforce immediately picketed the factory, but production was not halted.
 Trade unions, the mayor of Modena, and local politicians mobilised to save the 800 jobs; industry minister Carlo Donat-Cattin even flew to Paris to meet Citroën chairman Francois Rollier.
 An agreement was reached in June, after several meetings and assemblies.
-During one of these meetings, Citroën liquidators disclosed that a possible Italian buyer had showed up, and the name of Alejandro de Tomaso was put forth for the first time.
+During one of these meetings, Citroën liquidators disclosed that a possible Italian buyer had shown up, and the name of Alejandro de Tomaso was put forth for the first time.
 Citroën accepted to suspend liquidation as requested by the Italian government, which on its part guaranteed six months of special redundancy fund to pay the salaries.